 - Cook spaghetti according to directions on the package.
 Cook to al dente, drain and set aside.

-- Brown ground beef.
-Drain excess grease.
-Add spaghetti sauce to skillet and heat.
+- Add spaghetti sauce to ground beef and heat.

 - Combine onions, peppers and butter in small glass bowl.
 Cover and microwave 4 minutes on HIGH until soft.